Skip to content

 • Community-Based Pharmacy

-KPSD has 17 Outpatient Pharmacies that serve over 600,000 members and fills over 3 million prescriptions per year.
-This learning experience (LE) is based primarily out of the San Diego Medical Center Pharmacy (SDMC).
-The SDMC pharmacy is a discharge hospital pharmacy (600-700 prescriptions per day).
-The resident will also gain experience at the Vandever Outpatient Pharmacy which is located at a Medical Office Building.
-Through this LE the resident will be analyzing community pharmacy workflow from a more strategic perspective.
-The LE will require the resident to evaluate productivity, staffing levels, and identify opportunities for increased efficiency.
-The resident will need to incorporate continuous quality improvement (CQI) and use performance improvement tools (i.e., process mapping, spaghetti diagrams, etc.) to optimize safe patient care.
+KPSD has 17 outpatient pharmacies that serve over 630,000 members and fills over 3 million prescriptions per year.
+The Community-Based Pharmacy Learning Experience is based primarily out of the SDMC Pharmacy location and the Zion Outpatient Pharmacy both which are a hospital discharge pharmacy as well as serve Kaiser members within the community.
+Through this advanced learning experience in the community setting the resident will be analyzing community pharmacy workflow from a more strategic perspective.
+The resident will evaluate productivity, staffing levels, and identify opportunities for increased efficiency.
+The resident will need to incorporate continuous quality improvement (CQI) and use performance improvement tools (i.e. process mapping, spaghetti diagrams, etc.) to optimize safe patient care.

 • Complete Care Management (CCM)